-At this point, if you do not agree with the determination of the Appeals Division, you may request a hearing with the Members of the Board of Equalization.
-The Board of Equalization is comprised of five members and is the next opportunity to argue your position.
-Similar to the Appeals Conference, you or your representative will have the opportunity to give your opinion on your case to the Board.
-After meeting with the Board, they will issue a determination.
-At this time, unless you file a petition for rehearing, the decision by the Board will become final in 30 day.
-If the Board determines that you do have a tax liability, you are required to pay that amount, even if you still disagree.
+At this point, if you do not agree with the determination of the Appeals Bureau, you may request a hearing with the Office of Tax Appeals (OTA) .
+The OTA is a state agency independent of the CDTFA and is the next opportunity to argue your position.
+OTA cases are heard by three judge panels and are somewhat informal.
+Similar to the Appeals Conference, you or your representative will have the opportunity to give your opinion on your case to the OTA.
+After meeting with the OTA, it will issue a determination.
+At this time, unless you file a petition for rehearing, the decision by the OTA will become final in 30 day.
+If the OTA determines that you do have a tax liability, you are required to pay that amount, even if you still disagree.

 Though there is no other way to avoid the liability, there are other ways to avoid some or all of the taxes.
 One such route is through a settlement proposal during the appeals process.
-To settle a tax liability, a settlement must be reached with the Board Settlement staff and approved by the Board.
+To settle a tax liability, a settlement must be reached with Settlement Bureau staff and approved by the CDTFA Director.
 Similarly, after the appeals process an Offer in Compromise may be put forward to settle a liability for less than the full amount.
 Offers in Compromise may be made when you do not have, and will not have in the foreseeable future, the ability to pay the liability.

 For more information, please see: